Canary Islanders: Uniparental markers

 Y-DNA, or Y-chromosomal, (direct paternal) lineages were not analysed in this study; however, an earlier study giving the aboriginal y-DNA contribution at 6% was cited by Maca-Meyer et al., but the results were criticized as possibly flawed due to the widespread phylogeography of y-DNA haplogroup E1b1b1b, which may skew determination of the aboriginality versus coloniality of contemporary y-DNA lineages in the Canaries.
 Regardless, Maca-Meyer et al. state that historical evidence does support the explanation of "strong sexual asymmetry...as a result of a strong bias favoring matings between European males and aboriginal females, and to the important aboriginal male mortality during the Conquest".

-Indeed, according to a recent study by Fregel et al. 2009, in spite of the geographic nearness between the Canary Islands and Morocco the genetic ancestry of the Canary islands males is mainly of European origin.
-Nearly 67% of the haplogroups resulting from are Euro–Eurasian (R1a (2.76%), R1b (50.62%), J (14%), I (9.66%) and G (3.99%)).
-Unsurprisingly the Castillian conquest brought the genetic base of the current male population of the Canary Islands.
-Nevertheless, the second most important haplogroup origin is Northern Africa.
-E1b1b (14% including 8.30% of the typical berber haplogroup E-M81), E1b1a and E1a (1.50%), and T (3%) haplogroups are present at a rate of 33%.
-According to the same study, the presence of autochthonous North African E-M81 lineages, and also other relatively abundant markers (E-M78 and J-M267) from the same region in the indigenous Guanche population, "strongly points to that area [North Africa] as the most probable origin of the Guanche ancestors".
+According to a 2009 study by Fregel et al., the genetic ancestry of the Canary islands' males is mainly of European origin.
+Nearly 67% of the haplogroups resulting from are Euro-Eurasian (R1a (2.76%), R1b (50.62%), J (14%), I (9.66%) and G (3.99%)).
+Unsurprisingly, the Castillian conquest brought the genetic base of the current male population of the Canary Islands.
+Nevertheless, the second most important haplogroup origin is North African.
+E1b1b (14% including 8.30% of the typical Berber haplogroup E-M81), E1b1a and E1a (1.50%), and T (3%) haplogroups are present at a rate of 33%.
+According to the same study, the presence of autochthonous North African E-M81 lineages, and also other relatively abundant markers (E-M78 and J-M267) from the same region in the Indigenous Guanche population, "strongly points to that area [North Africa] as the most probable origin of the Guanche ancestors".
 In this study, Fregel et al. estimated that, based on Y-chromosome and mtDNA haplogroup frequencies, the relative female and male indigenous Guanche contributions to the present-day Canary Islands populations were respectively of 41.8% and 16.1%.